helenarichie/helenarichie.github.io/_projects/2_project.md

 <div class="caption">
     You can also have artistically styled 2/3 + 1/3 images, like these.
 </div>

+Extremely efficient cloud shielding enabled near-total dust survival in the survived cloud case, but a majority of dust ended up surviving _even_ when it was completely exposed to the hot wind.
+We saw this when we repeated the above simulation for a cloud in the destruction regime, defined by $$t_\text{cool, mix} \gg t_\text{shear}$$.

 <div class="row justify-content-center">
     {% include video.liquid path="https://player.vimeo.com/video/1018752642?badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" class="img-fluid rounded z-depth-1" %}